jharwell/sierra/docs/src/usage/examples.rst

 different random seeds), for a total of 21 ARGoS simulations.
 On a reasonable machine it should take about 10 minutes or so to run.
 After it finishes, you can go to ``$HOME/exp`` and find all the simulation outputs.
-For an explanation of SIERRA's runtime directory tree, see :ref:`ln-sierra-usage-runtime-exp-tree`.
+For an explanation of SIERRA's runtime directory tree, see :ref:`usage/runtime-exp-tree`.

 HPC Example
 ===========